memflow/memflow/README.md

 If u decide to build the latest documentation you can do it by issueing:

-`cargo doc --workspace --no-deps --all-features --open`
+`cargo doc --workspace --no-deps --open`

 ## Basic usage